-Upon either suspension or revocation of a badge holder's access privileges, the Port will deactivate and confiscate any Airport Identification Badge issued to the affected badge holder.
-The Airport Identification Badge holder shall:
+Upon either suspension or revocation of an Airport-Issued ID Media holder's access privileges, the ASC or designee may authorize the deactivation and confiscation of any Airport-Issued ID Media issued to the affected employee.
+The Airport-Issued ID Media holder must:

-- Not enter Restricted Access Areas - Surrender the Airport Identification Badge to the Credential Center, Port of Seattle Police or ASC or designee.
+- Not enter Restricted Access Areas - Surrender the Airport-Issued ID Media to the Credential Center, Port Police, Aviation Security personnel, ASC, or designee.